 Great importance is concerning to the spaces devoted to conversation with family members, where inmates can reappropriate, even if only temporarily, the concept of family.
-In 2015, at the Lorusso and Cotugno Prison in Turin, an open-air meeting space was created to facilitate conversations between inmates and their family members, especially those with minor children.8
+At the Lorusso Cotugno Prison in Turin in 2015, an open-air meeting space was designed for conversation among inmates with family members and inmates with minor children.